Saturday, February 5, 2022 • 7:30 p.m.

 Ottorino Respighi is perhaps most widely known for a trilogy of large-scale orchestral works (the tone poems Fountains of Rome, The Pines of Rome and Roman Festivals).
 An orchestration student of Nicolai Rimsky-Korsakov, Respighi also took an interest in adapting “early” music for modern performance, making a particular study of Gregorian chant and composing several works inspired by that style.

 Another product of this interest in music from earlier eras were three suites of Antiche danze ed arie per liuto (“ancient dances and airs for lute”).
-The first, for chamber orchestra, dates from 1917; the second, for a larger ensemble, was composed in 1923 and premiered by Fritz Reiner and the Cincinnati Symphony the following year; the third, written in 1931, is for strings alone (with an indication in the score that it can also be played by string quartet).
+The first, for chamber orchestra, dates from 1917; the second, for a larger ensemble, was composed in 1923 and premiered by Fritz Reiner and the Cincinnati Symphony the following year; the third, written in 1931, is for strings alone.

 The modern-notation transcriptions of 16th-century Italian lute music by musicologist Oscar Chilesotti (1848–1916) had first begun to appear in print when Respighi was enrolled at the Liceo Musicale in Bologna.
 These provided the source material for all three of Respighi’s suites of Ancient Airs and Dances.